 Sexual Assault

 Survivors of domestic violence often report a sexual assault as well.
 One survey conducted by Washington State in 2001 reported that more than one-third of Washington State women have been sexually assaulted in their lifetime.
-Approximately 23 percent of Washington women have experienced rape, 12 percent have experienced an attempted rape and 7 percent were raped as children.
+Approximately 23 percent of Washington State women have experienced rape, 12 percent have experienced an attempted rape and 7 percent were raped as children.

 Women who have survived sexual assault were five times more likely to be diagnosed with Post Traumatic Stress Disorder and three times more likely to experience depression.
 A group of King County stakeholders in 2015 met to identify services most needed by victims of sexual assault.
 Medical advocacy, trauma-specific therapy, legal advocacy and outreach to marginalized communities were highest on the list.